Tanawin1701d/Kathryn/Readme.md

   }
   ```

-## setup, teststart your first Model!
+## setup, test, and start your first Model!
 - link to our webpage